async-rs/async-std/docs/src/patterns/accept-loop.md

 # Production-Ready Accept Loop

-Production-ready accept loop needs the following things:
+A production-ready accept loop needs the following things:
 1. Handling errors
 2. Limiting the number of simultanteous connections to avoid deny-of-service (DoS) attacks